Global North and Global South

 The Global North and the Global South are often defined in terms of their differing levels of wealth, economic development, income inequality, and strength of democracy, as well as by their political freedom and economic freedom, as defined by a variety of freedom indices.
-Countries of the Global North tend to be wealthier, and capable of exporting technologically advanced manufactured products, among other characteristics.
-In contrast, countries of the Global South tend to be poorer, and heavily dependent on their largely agrarian-based economic primary sectors.
-Some scholars have suggested that the inequality gap between the Global North and the Global South has been narrowing due to the effects of globalization.
-Other scholars have disputed this position, suggesting that the Global South has instead become poorer vis-à-vis the Global North in this same timeframe.
+Countries of the Global North tend to be wealthier, and export technologically advanced manufactured products, among other characteristics.
+In contrast, countries of the Global South tend to be relatively poorer, and heavily dependent on their largely agrarian-based economic primary sectors.
+Some scholars suggest that the inequality gap between the Global North and the Global South has narrowed since globalization.
+Others contend that the Global South has instead become poorer vis-à-vis the Global North.

-Since World War II, the phenomenon of "South–South cooperation" (SSC) to "challenge the political and economic dominance of the North" has become more prominent among the Global South's countries.
-It has become popular in light of the geographical migration of manufacturing and production activity from the Global North to the Global South, and has since influenced the diplomatic policies of the Global South's more powerful countries, such as China.
-Thus, these contemporary economic trends have "enhanced the historical potential of economic growth and industrialization in the Global South" amidst renewed targeted efforts by the SSC to "loosen the strictures imposed during the colonial era, and transcend the boundaries of postwar political and economic geography" as an aspect of decolonization.
+The Global South classification, as used by governmental and developmental organizations, was first introduced as a more open and value-free alternative to Third World, and likewise potentially "valuing" terms such as developed and developing.
+Countries of the Global South are also described as being newly industrialized or in the process of industrializing.
+Many of them are current or former subjects of colonialism.
+Since World War II, "South–South cooperation" (SSC) to "challenge the political and economic dominance of the North" has become more prominent among the Global South's countries.
+It has become popular due to the geographical migration of manufacturing and production activity from the Global North to the Global South, and has influenced diplomatic policies of the Global South's more powerful countries, such as China.
+These contemporary economic trends have enhanced the potential of economic growth and industrialization in the Global South.